matthewhefner/Skillset-Demonstrations/Numerical Methods, Analysis, and Computation/Numerical Methods and Analysis/README.md

 # Numerical Methods and Analysis

-The PDFs in this folder are brief demonstrations of fundamental algorithms and concepts within computational mathematics.
+The PDFs in this folder are brief demonstrations of fundamental algorithms and concepts within Numerical Methods.

 The python routines are implementations of some of these concepts.